LSchlierf/LED-Controller/example/README.md

 - Check for Bluetooth input from the app
 - Run the animation

-Upon detecting Bluetooth input from the app, the ESP-32 upsdates the mode / speed / brightness, and continues running the animation.
+Upon detecting Bluetooth input from the app, the ESP-32 updates the mode / speed / brightness, and continues running the animation.

 ## Hardware setup